 In December 2016, East Maine School District 63 finalized the major components of a Master Plan to address several long-term, ongoing challenges it has been facing.
 Ultimately, these changes will enable District 63 to better serve its families and the community.

-- Shift from a junior high to middle school model at Gemini and serve 6th-8th grade students (as opposed to 7th-8th grade students as it does currently).
+- In August 2019, Gemini shifted from a junior high to a middle school model, serving 6th-8th grade students (as opposed to 7th-8th grade students as it does currently).
 What's the difference?
 A junior high is just that: a kind of pre-high school.
 Classes, learning styles, and curriculum all mirror the high school model.
 A middle school, conversely, strategically focuses on pre-teens and their specific academic, emotional, social, and physical needs.

 - Also in August 2019, the District shifted to full-day kindergarten.
-With more time in the classroom, kindergarten students will benefit from an expanded curriculum that focuses on the whole child - one built around discovery learning and inquiry-based purposeful play.
+With more time in the classroom, kindergarten students now benefit from an expanded curriculum that focuses on the whole child - one built around discovery learning and inquiry-based purposeful play.

-- Give First Steps Preschool room to grow.
+- We're giving First Steps Preschool room to grow.
 Since 2008, the population has almost doubled and is now almost 300, with continued growth projected.
 Currently, First Steps operates at Apollo, Melzer, and Washington Schools.
 With full day kindergarten in place, our First Steps Preschool needs its own space - and room to grow.